-How to Handle Busy Work Phones and Manage High Call Volume
+How to Handle Busy Phones Working From Home

 Is your business phone ringing off the hook?
 If the calls are business-related and helping you to generate income, it may be a sign your business is growing faster than you can handle alone.
 But many small businesses now publish phone information on websites and blogs and end up being inundated with many calls that are just a waste of time.